 This cafe is just down the road from some lovely green open spaces.
 When you have the time, and the sun isn’t too bright, it’s worth walking out that way and working from one of the parks.

 citizenM is a very well thought-through and stylish chain of hotels located in Bankside, Tower Hill and Shoreditch.
-Being a hotel, you’ll pay a bit more for food and coffee than a cafe, but it’s an excellent working environment.
-The WiFi is e, and there’s a considerable number of comfortable tables to work from including a few private booths dotted around.
+Being a hotel, you’ll pay a bit more for food and coffee than a cafe, but it’s an excellent working environment and the canteen is open 24/7.
+The WiFi is good and there’s a considerable number of comfortable tables to work from including a few private booths dotted around.
 Every table has a decent amount of power outlets, so you’re almost guaranteed to be able to plug in.

 However, as the hotel requests; please do respect that guests have priority use of these workspaces, though it’s infrequent for the entire place to be full of workers.